-Here’s one of our favorite winter crafts for kids~ Creating Symmetrical Snowflakes!
-Children will be creating symmetrical snowflakes using common craft materials.
-This snowflake craft would be a great addition to any math lessons on symmetry or patterns!
+Here’s one of our favorite winter crafts for kids- creating symmetrical snowflakes!
+Children will make various snowflakes using common craft materials like cotton swabs and white paper.
+This snowflake craft would be a great addition to any math lessons on symmetry, patterns, and would be a fun addition to a unit on snowflakes or winter!

 Winter Crafts for Kids: Create a Symmetrical Snowflake